richychn/corise-dbt/README.md

 4. Use the dbt docs to visualize your model DAGs to ensure the model layers make sense.

 ![Week 2 DAG](/week 2 dag.png)

+5. Your stakeholders at Greenery want to understand the state of the data each day.
+Explain how you would ensure these tests are passing regularly and how you would alert stakeholders about bad data getting through.

+I would set up a daily DAG to build the tables and immediately run tests after each table is built.
+If the tests are not passing, I would check the seriousness of the issue (whether it affects business processes) and decide whether to allow further tables to be built.
+I would then either fix the issue right there or create a ticket to fix it later.
+Regardless of the decision, I would notify stakeholders.

+Regarding freshness of data, unless it would affect business processes seriously, I would also warn stakeholders and create a ticket to followup with where the data is coming from.
+If it is serious, I would put a hold on the tables being built and decide on a fix first.